Privacy from the Government

 Preferred cards for alcohol sales.

-Then they started again, but now have
+Then they started again, but shortly after they

 discontinued the card for everything.